LarsBarkman/guardian/docs/index.md

 ---
-title: Welcome to An Opinionated Inductive Guidance Framework for Digital Transformation (GUARDIAN)
+title: Welcome to GUARDIAN
 keywords:  GUARDIAN Guidance Framework Digital Transformation
 sidebar: framework_sidebar
 permalink: index.html
 toc: false
 ---

+## What it is
+GUARDIAN is An Opinionated Inductive Guidance Framework for Digital Transformation.

-## The framework shall
+## What it shall do
 * Give direction
 * Set the boundaries
 * Standardize where deemed appropriate